Do cars record data when there’s an accident?

 Which cars are equipped with EDR?

-EDRs have been standard for nearly all North American car manufacturers for years, and since mid-2022, car manufacturers in the EU must install an EDR in every new type of car that comes onto the market.
+EDRs have been standard for nearly all North American car manufacturers for years, and since mid-2022, car manufacturers in the EU must install an EDR in every new passenger car that comes onto the market.
+Since summer 2024, every newly registered vehicle in the European Union must be equipped with an activated EDR.

 With the EDR data as evidence, insurance companies, police departments, or prosecutors can make more informed decision regarding fault and liability for damages, using unbiased and accurate digital witness data that can help resolve disputes and ensure justice is served.
 This is particularly valuable for insurance companies with high-compensation cases.